programmermelayu/n2w-converter/README.md

 ## Let's Talk About Algorithm

-So, here’s the scoop on the algorithm we’re using.
-It might not be the fanciest or most mind-blowing formula you’ll ever find online (like those that promise to solve world hunger with just a few lines of code), but it’s pretty darn clever in its own right!
+So, here’s the scoop on the algorithm I'm using.
+It might not be the fanciest or most mind-blowing formula you’ll ever find online (like those that promise to solve world hunger with just a few lines of code), but it’s pretty solve the problem!

 ### Think of the Algorithm as a Digital Wizard 🧙‍♂️